 - Complete all required agreements for ANSYS software use, which may be obtained at https://www.cmc.ca/tools/

-- Have administrator privileges for workstations on which this software will be installed
+- Have administrator privileges for workstations on which this software is to be installed.

 The technical staff at ANSYS provide the following recommendations for making the best use of their software, including the operating system, graphics card, CPU, and other hardware.

-For a list of the features in this bundle, see the ANSYS Academic Products Features table.
+For a list of the features in this bundle, contact email@example.com.

 Note: Not all modules are available for the supported operating systems (LINUX and Windows).
 Refer to the vendor’s recommendations for details.